Meadowlands Arena: Concerts

 The arena played host to the final show of the politically motivated Vote for Change Tour on October 13, 2004, featuring performances by Patti Scialfa, Jackson Browne and Bruce Springsteen & E Street Band, with special guest John Fogerty and unannounced guest Eddie Vedder.
 Slipknot performed at the arena on March 6, 2005.
 The preshow of the concert was featured in a segment on the March 9, 2005, episode of Late Night With Conan O'Brien, where the Slipnutz, a comedy musical trio who were featured on Conan, opened for the band.
 However, the Slipnutz were heavily booed by the crowd.

 The Red Hot Chili Peppers performed two consecutive shows during their Stadium Arcadium World Tour, on October 17 and 18, 2006, with The Mars Volta as their opening act.
 Footage from the shows and the arena were used in the music video for "Snow (Hey Oh)".
 The Spice Girls performed during The Return of the Spice Girls Tour on February 13, 2008.
 Prince & The New Power Generation kicked off their Welcome 2 American Tour, with two consecutive shows on December 15 and 17, 2010.
 They also performed two impromptu semi-private shows in the "Hospitality Room", where 50 fans attended the show on December 16 and 30 attended the show on December 18.
 The "Love for Levon" concert took place on October 3, 2012, as a tribute to late drummer/singer Levon Helm of The Band.
 The show featured a wide variety of musicians who had worked with Helm, as well as musicians who were influenced by him.
 Proceeds from the show went towards keeping Helm's Woodstock barn in his family's control, as well as continuing his Midnight Ramble concert series in the barn.
 The show's musical directors were Don Was and Levon Helm collaborator Larry Campbell.
 The concert was released on CD/DVD on March 19, 2013.

 Other events

 Fordham University's men's basketball team used the Izod Center as an alternate home court for four games in the 2010–11 season.
 The average attendance for these games was only 1,799, which was approximately half of the capacity of Fordham's normal home, Rose Hill Gymnasium.

 American Idol held auditions at the Izod Center on September 22, 2011.
+It also held auditions prior to this in 2006 for its sixth season.

-Some scenes of the movie Just Wright were filmed at the arena.
+Some scenes of the film Just Wright were filmed at the arena.